Thursday, March 23, 2017

 Popstars by YM Rockerz

-Yesterday I had a demoscene night and relived the old glory days.
-When we eagerly await the postman's delivery of floppy disks - from Demo Club and other Atari ST PD libraries.
-Fun times with beauties like Anomaly, European, Punish Your Machine, Antiques and Rising Force.
+Yesterday I had a demoscene night!
+Reliving the old glory days when we eagerly awaited the postman's delivery of floppy disks from Demo Club and other PD libraries.
+Fun times with beauties like Anomaly, European, Punish Your Machine, Antiques, and Rising Force.
 Also, I re-enjoyed some cool animations like Rippler, Newton's Cradle and Walker.
 I then finished off listening to Popstars by the awesome YM Rockerz.
-What you can hear for yourself, is ace!!
+Brilliant!!

 Credits